NBA draft lottery: Lottery winners

 The largest upset in the lottery occurred in 1993 when the Magic won the lottery with just a 1.5% chance to win.
-The second largest upsets occurred in 2008 and 2014 when the Chicago Bulls and Cleveland Cavaliers both won their respective lotteries with just a 1.7% chance.
+The second-largest upsets occurred in 2008 and 2014 when the Chicago Bulls and Cleveland Cavaliers both won their respective lotteries with just a 1.7% chance.
 In 1999, the Charlotte Hornets also overcame long odds in the draft lottery when they won the third pick despite having the best record among all non-playoff teams.
 The Hornets only had a 1.83% chance of winning a top-three pick.
-Since the lottery was introduced in 1985, only 21 of 30 NBA teams have won the lottery.
+Since the lottery was introduced in 1985, only 21 of 30 worst NBA teams have won the lottery.
 The Los Angeles Clippers have won five lotteries, although two of them were conveyed to other teams in trades prior to the lottery.
 The Magic rank second, having held the first overall pick four times.
-The Cavaliers and Brooklyn Nets are third with three lottery wins each.
+The Cavaliers, Brooklyn Nets and San Antonio Spurs are third with three lottery wins each.
 Since the weighted lottery system was introduced in 1990, only seven teams with the worst record went on to win the lottery while only four teams with the second-worst record have won the lottery.

+Since the introduction of the draft lottery in 1985, seven teams have never won the first pick neither via lottery or trade: the Denver Nuggets, Indiana Pacers, Los Angeles Lakers, Memphis Grizzlies (joined as expansion team in 1995; previously located in Vancouver), Miami Heat (joined as expansion team in 1988), Oklahoma City Thunder (formerly Seattle SuperSonics), and Utah Jazz.
+Furthermore, the Boston Celtics have never won the lottery with their own pick, but did own the #1 pick in the 2017 draft at the time of the lottery via a previous trade with the Brooklyn Nets, before subsequently trading that pick to the Philadelphia 76ers a few days before the draft.